Akshay-S-Gupta/VSCode_WebPage-Clone/README.md

 #Getting Started
 ## Prerequisites
-Make sure you have a modern web browser (e.g., Chrome, Firefox, Edge).
+Ensure you have a modern web browser (e.g., Chrome, Firefox, Edge).

 ## Installation
 1. Clone this repository: